cjimti/mk/_posts/2018-06-15-golang-reverse-proxy.md

     --backend=https://www.google.com/
 ```

-The [Docker] method is better when you need it to run in the background or survive reboots.
+The [Docker] method is preferred when you need it to run in the background or survive reboots.

 **Background Docker**

-Naming your [Docker] container is a good idea if you plan to run more than one proxy (be sure they each get their port).
+Naming your [Docker] container is a good idea if you plan to run more than one proxy (be sure they each get their own port on the host).
 ```bash
 docker run --name n2p-google -d \
     -v "$(pwd)":/n2p/ \